 One of a handful of failed attempts targeted Khaled Meshaal, a Palestinian political leader who was the former head of Hamas’ political bureau.

-Here is a timeline of key assassinations targeting Palestinian military commanders and individuals with ties to Hamas, the group that governs the Gaza Strip.
+Here is a timeline of key assassinations targeting Palestinian military commanders and individuals.

 Fadi al-Batsh, killed on April 21, 2018: